simrandeep-debug/ScreenRecorder/README.md

 Steps to Record Screen :

-1. Make sure that python (latest version recommendede) is installed in your machine. if Python is already installed , run the screenRecorder.py file .
+1. Make sure that python (latest version recommended) is installed in your machine. if Python is already installed , run the screenRecorder.py file .

 There are multiple ways to do this .